aszepieniec/stark-anatomy/tutorial/fri.md

 [^2]: The term "corresponds" is used informally here in a manner that hides allowance for error-correcting codewords to disagree from their generating polynomial slightly.
 FRI makes no distinction between codewords that agree exactly with a low degree polynomials on the given domain, and polynomials that are merely close to such codewords in terms of Hamming distance.

 [^3]: It might make sense to terminate the protocol early, in which case the prover must send a non-trivial codeword in the clear and the verifier must verify that it has a defining polynomial of bounded degree.

+[^4]: The [[EthSTARK documentation|https://eprint.iacr.org/2021/582.pdf]] also provides a significantly more complex formula for the security level provably achieved without relying on coding theoretic conjectures.